Can My Employer Change My Contract Without My Consent?

 Changes to Job Title, Duties, or Reporting Structure

 Stripping away core responsibilities, demoting someone in practice while keeping their title, or removing a direct reporting line to senior management can all amount to a fundamental breach of contract.
-If the job you are being asked to do is materially different from the one you were hired for, that is not a minor adjustment — and it does not require your passive acceptance.
+If the job you are being asked to do is materially different from the one you were hired for, you do not have to accept it passively.

 Workplace Policy Changes vs. Contract Changes — Know the Difference